 In 1998, Pegasus purchased Rural Vision, LLC., the locally owned franchise that provided DIRECTV to north-central Minnesota.
 The Beltrami Electric Cooperative board of directors elected to use proceeds from the sale to offset future rate increases, resulting in rate stability for many years.

 Beltrami Electric partnered with six other cooperatives to form Northern Safety & Security in 1999, providing various home monitoring security systems, such as “Life-Call”, which allowed subscribers to call for help with the push of the button.

 Wal-Mart approached Beltrami Electric in 1999, wanting to purchase the property at 2025 Paul Bunyan Drive NW.
 As a result, Beltrami Electric decided to build on a new site located within Technology Park, which the cooperative already jointly owned with Paul Bunyan Telephone.
 In March 2000, a groundbreaking ceremony was held, and Beltrami Electric employees moved into the new 62,000-square-foot headquarters in December.
-Beltrami Electric started to lease space on the second floor of the headquarters a couple of years later, and today includes Sanford Health Foundation, Sanford Health Training Facility, Army Corps of Engineers, Choice Therapy business office, and the Idea Circle.
+Beltrami Electric started to lease space on the second floor of the headquarters a couple of years later, and today includes Sanford Health Foundation, Sanford Health Training Facility, Army Corps of Engineers, and the Idea Circle.